 2019 Alabama Bass Trail Wheeler Lake Preview

 with Brent Crow

 by Dan O’Sullivan

-The second event of the 2018 Alabama Bass Trail Northern Division season at Wheeler Lake happens April 21 out of Decatur, Ala.
-The mandatory pre-tournament registration and angler information meeting happens on Friday April 20 at the Ingalls Harbor Pavilion, located at 802-A Wilson Street in Decatur, AL 35601 with registration happening from 5:00 P.M. – 6:30 P.M. and the pre-tournament meeting beginning at 6:30 P.M.
-Takeoff and weigh-in occur at Ingalls harbor the next day.
+The 2019 Alabama Bass Trail Northern Division Opener took place at Lewis Smith Lake at the Dam Launch Ramp out of Jasper, Alabama, on February 23.
+For this week’s event on Wheeler, the mandatory pre-tournament registration and angler information meeting happens on Friday, March 22, at the Ingalls Harbor Pavilion, located at 802-A Wilson Street in Decatur, AL 35601, with registration from 5:00 P.M. – 6:30 P.M. and the pre-tournament meeting beginning at 6:30 P.M.
+Takeoff and weigh-in occur at Ingalls Harbor the next day.

 The sponsors of the 2019 Alabama Bass Trail include: Phoenix Bass Boats, Bill Penney Toyota, Garmin, Academy Sports & Outdoors, America’s First Federal Credit Union, Sweet Home Alabama, Alabama Tourism Department, Alabama Mountain Lakes Tourist Association, T-H Marine Supplies, Wedowee Marine, Buffalo Rock, Mountain Dew, Jack’s, FishNeelyHenryLake.com, Alabama Power Company, Lew’s Fishing, AFTCO, YETI, Power Pole, Big Bite Bait Company and E3 Apparel.